skratchdot/mesh/README.md

 ## Version History ##

 #### v1.3.1 - Released November 15, 2012
+  * adding mesh.setAliases()
+  * removing globalTid and globalOid from mesh.config in favor of using 'aliases'.
   * mesh.tid() now accepts an optional "increment" argument
   * fixing build process (version and date replaced)
   * fixing bug w/ how hostname is determined in prompt